 Dragon and lion dances are traditionally performed during Lunar New year to pray for good luck and drive away evil spirits.

 Create your own Chinese New Year tradition by cooking an original recipe for our Chinese New Year Cooking Contest.
-Cook, Snap & Win for your chance to win a trip for four to Thailand valued at up to $29,000!
+Cook, Snap & Win for your chance to win a trip for four to Thailand that is worth up to $29,000!

 Find your nearest Asian Store